 Who We Are

-Culture of Safety is a Chicago-based (Rogers Park, to be exact) small business.
-We are women and queer-owned, and were founded in May 2019 to offer empowerment-based violence prevention trainings.
+Culture of Safety founders Erin (Culture of Safety is a Chicago-based (Rogers Park, to be exact) small business.
+We are woman/non-binary and queer-owned, and were founded in May 2019 to offer empowerment-based violence prevention trainings.
 Examples of the trainings we offer for adults are empowerment self-defense, bystander intervention, and workplace safety.
 We also offer classes for young people, such as self-defense & bullying prevention for kids, youth, and teens in Chicago and surrounding suburbs.

-In June of 2020, during a global pandemic, we created Jin Sei Ryu Chicago to offer karate training, offering classes first online and then outdoors in nearby Warren Park.
+In 2020, we expanded to include karate offerings for all ages, for which collectively had decades of experience teaching and practicing prior to starting our own business.
+In June of 2020, during a global pandemic, we created Jin Sei Ryu Chicago to offer karate training, offering classes safely during the pandemic: both online and outdoors in nearby Warren Park.

 To find out more about our next public self-defense class, check out the Take a Self-Defense Class page.
-For more information on the kinds of trainings we offer, see Jin Sei Ryu Karate, CoS for Kids & Teens and CoS for Adults.
+For more information on the martial arts program, see Jin Sei Ryu KarateKarate for Kids and Karate Classes for Adults & Teens.
 If you’d like to bring us to your office, school, or community group, drop us a line using the form below!

 About the Founders